 - Name, position and affiliation of candidate to be nominated - Name, position and affiliation of the nominator (if different from above) - A description (max.
-500 words) detailing why the candidate deserves the award - A selected relevant publication list (minimum 1, maximum 5 peer-reviewed articles) by the candidate for the nomination.
-Other support for nomination, such as academic rewards received, is welcomed - A statement to indicate that the candidate has been informed and does not object to their nomination
+500 words) detailing why the candidate deserves the award, i.e. providing evidence that they have demonstrated independent, scientific excellence and/or exceptional aptitude for research in applied ethology - A 2-page CV summarising the candidate's education, recent employment history, funding granted, awards won and teaching experience.
+A list of publications (including at least one peer-reviewed article) should also be provided - A statement to indicate that the candidate has been informed and does not object to their nomination, and is a paid-up member of ISAE